input-output-hk/peras-design/Logbook.md

       ⇉ dropWhile (newerThan l now)  -- Ignore the blocks that in the cutoff window.
       ⇉ foundBlock                   -- Report the newest block found, if any.
 ```

+## 2024-05-08

+### Peras weekly

+- Reviewed past week's progress
+    - Nicholas Clarke had several questions/concerns
+        - Will Peras be compatible with the history of the chain (Praos and Genesis)?
+        - Will Peras be compatible with Genesis?
+        - Are there possible attacks when a node syncs from genesis and receives votes/certificates from other nodes, where those certificates are not recorded on the public chain?
+- Reviewed stakeholder diagram
+    - Nicholas Clarke volunteered to provide Tweag's perspective as a stakeholder and to relate the latest Intersect status/processes
+- Reviewed action items from retrospective
+- Discussed `agda2hs` issues and limitations

 ## 2024-05-07